wagnerd97/lidardata/README.md

 # Overview
 --------------------------------------------------------------------

-This repository contains the data gathered from a LIDAR based mapping system.
+This repository contains the data gathered from a LIDAR based mapping system as well as a program that can be used to view the data in an interactive manner.
 The system was placed in numerous locations and scans were taken with a resolution of 1 degree at various fields of view.
 This repository is intended for anyone interested in personally viewing the data collected.

-For more information on how this system gathered data and how you could construct your own, please contact Dustin Wagner on discord at:
+The system used to gather this data was designed and built by Dustin Wagner and Darienne Johnson.
+For more information on how this system gathered data and how you could build your own system, please contact Dustin Wagner on discord at:

 Dustin#0839